mtyin/spanner-graph-agent/src/graph_agents/instructions/construction/flowchart_to_data.md

-# Instructions: Diagram to Graph Data
+# Instructions: Flowchart to Graph Data

 ## 1. IDENTITY AND ROLE